ACT & Snow

 Seventy countries have diplomatic representation in Canberra and many of these missions reflect their country’s architectural style.
 The Indonesian and Papua New Guinea missions operate cultural centres which you can visit.
 Don’t miss the stunning Embassy of China which is built in traditional pagoda style.

-The new National Museum is both educational and entertaining.
+The National Museum is both educational and entertaining.
 Technology and imagination are combined to create an experience which explores “the things that have made us Australian”.
-Hands- on interactive exhibitions allow visitors to actually experience the stories of Australia (self guided).
+Hands- on interactive exhibitions allow visitors to actually experience the stories of Australia.

-This afternoon you will be transferred to the airport for your flight home.
+This afternoon board your coach to the airport for your flight home.

 Inclusions